- Proposed study

 g) If the candidate does not appear to have the appropriate skills, have they developed a realistic strategy for achieving them?

+Please see the University's Infrastructure Guidelines for the Support of Higher Degree by Research Candidates.
 This resource includes lists of the resources provided to research candidates by individual UWA schools.

 a) Is the budget presented in sufficient detail and are the anticipated annual costs realistic?